List of birds of Seychelles: Old World parrots

 Characteristic features of parrots include a strong curved bill, an upright stance, strong legs, and clawed zygodactyl feet.
 Many parrots are vividly colored, and some are multi-colored.
 In size they range from 8 cm to 1 m in length.
 Old World parrots are found from Africa east across south and southeast Asia and Oceania to Australia and New Zealand.
+Rose-ringed parakeet was introduced in 1974.
+An eradication campaign began in 2014 and was successful by 2016.